RahulGoel2000/RahulGoel2000.github.io/docs/Labs/Lab 2 - IMU.md

 ## IV.
 Conclusion

 The objectives of this lab were successfully completed.
-All the sensors were wired, tested, and equipped on the robot.
-The sensor programs created in this lab will assist in the future labs to autonomize the robot and capture the surroundings.
-This lab took roughly two weeks to complete due to soldering, as well as the several tasks associated with the sensors.
+The IMU was wired, tested, and analysed as per the requirements and instructions.
 Overall, the lab went quite smooth and the lab guideline proved to be very helpful.

 ---